Chemistry and Biochemistry

 Three years of campus-based classroom and lab work, a one-year hands-on internship in an accredited hospital laboratory, and successful completion of a board certification exam give you one great career.
 It’s an intensive program, but you’ll get a jump on your career over other students in similar programs.

 Class sizes are small, which means you’ll get the chance for a lot of one-on-one instruction.
-In your hospital rotation, you’ll work in such areas as chemistry, phlebotomy, bacteriology, immunology, blood bank, hematology, and parasitology.
-You’ll have many choices to pick from for a specific area that appeals to you.
+In your hospital rotation, you’ll work in areas such as chemistry, phlebotomy, bacteriology, immunology, blood bank, hematology, and parasitology.
+You’ll be able to choose a specific area that appeals to you.

-There is a national shortage of licensed medical lab professionals.
-This means hospitals and labs will be looking for you to work for them, not the other way around.
-Most Canisius students find dynamic career opportunities in laboratory medicine right after graduation.
+A national shortage of licensed medical lab professionals means you’ll have a competitive edge for career opportunities with hospitals and labs.
+Most Canisius students find dynamic work in laboratory medicine right after graduation.
 Others find jobs in areas such as medical administration, management, and medical instrument sales.

 The Biology major seeks to engage and challenge students through personalized educational experiences that prepare graduates for success in any biology-related career.
-Department courses emphasize active student-faculty mentorship through small class size and hands-on scientific practice in the lab and field.
-Faculty members provide a broad coverage of expertise that offers students a solid foundation in core biological principles/skills.
+Department courses emphasize active student-faculty mentorship through small class sizes and hands-on scientific practice in the lab and out in the field.
+Faculty members provide students with a solid foundation in core biological principles and skills.
 The program’s diverse research interests give students the vital benefit of research opportunities that address significant biological questions.
-The department offers a special Biology with Distinction degree for any Biology majors interested in pursuing post-graduate education.
-The Department also offers six Biology minors to students wishing particular specialization:

 • Animal Behavior

 • Cell and Molecular Biology